concordant/c-crdtlib/README.md

 See also the [full documentation of the master branch on GitLab pages]( https://concordant.gitlabpages.inria.fr/software/c-crdtlib/c-crdtlib).

-The main repository is in [the Inria gitlab](https://gitlab.inria.fr/concordant/software/c-crdtlib/) (this is where you can post tickets.
+The main repository is in [the Inria gitlab](https://gitlab.inria.fr/concordant/software/c-crdtlib/) (this is where you can post tickets).
 There is an identical clone in [GitHub](https://github.com/concordant/c-crdtlib) (tickets here might be ignored).

 ## Getting Started